Sintropiadotio/orma/README.md

-    "_firstByQuery":"a method to get the first record by a specific query", "_findManyByQuery":"a method to get all the records by a specific query", "_findManyBy":"a method to get all the records by a specific column from a given value", "_all":"a method to get all the records"
+    "_firstByQuery":"a method to get the first record by a specific query", "_findManyByQuery":"a method to get all the records by a specific query", "_findManyBy":"a method to get all the records by a specific column from a given value", "_all":"a method to get all the records",
+    "_id": "a method that creates an incremental id for the database"

 }
 */